nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 about a particular command, you may use Python’s standard help system.

 This will return the help text (docstring) explaining the use of this particular function.
 There is a help system within NEST as well.
-You can open the help pages in a browser using ``nest.helpdesk()`` and you can get the help page for a particular object using ``nest.help(object)``.
+You can open the help pages in a browser using ``nest.helpdesk()`` and you can get the help page for a particular NEST object (like a synapse or neuron model) using ``nest.help(object)``.

 Creating Nodes
 --------------